 We have two polybags in circulation, of which over 99% are home compostable and made from corn starch, PLA and PBAT (the other 1% are traditional plastic that we recycle at our warehouse prior to sending to the consumer).
 For the vast majority of consumers who will otherwise end up throwing these away, they will decompose faster than normal plastic.
 Our home compostable polybags can be home composted in less than 6 months and use 65% less energy than conventional plastic to make.
 We continue to evaluate better ways to protect our products during transport that reduce the use of plastic while maintaining the quality of our products.

-2ndServ is our end of life recycling program that incentivizes customers to recycle their used athletic wear so that it can be turned into a new product.
+2ndServ is our end of life donation and recycling program that incentivizes customers to send us their used athletic wear so that it can be donated or recycled and turned into a new product.
 While we are doing what we can to produce more sustainably, ultimately a large part of improving the lifecycle of garment production falls to its end of life - consumer behavior.
-2ndServ is meant to help change consumer behavior and encourage better recycling habits.
+2ndServ is meant to help change consumer behavior and encourage better re-use and recycling habits.
 Habits that will ultimately provide valuable raw materials that can often be recycled into new fibers for textile production.
-2ndServ is a limited test and is part of our initiative to continuously evaluate and test new ways to sustainably recycle and dispose of our clothes.
+2ndServ is a limited test and is part of our initiative to continuously evaluate and test new ways to sustainably re-use, recycle and dispose of our clothes.

 Data updated as of April 19, 2023 including all production runs through 2023.
 Fabric content stats exclude accessories, which are made from 100% recycled synthetic content or organic cotton.

 - We define "responsibly sourced" as fabrics that are certified by OEKO-TEX®, bluesign® approved and/or confirmed responsible, such as cottons made under the Cotton LEADS® program.
 These fabrics are made adhering to strict environmental and labor guidelines and use materials that are natural or synthetic and made under processes that reduce the water, energy and chemical requirements vs. traditional manufacturing and growing techniques.
 The majority of our fabric that is not recycled or organic is our responsibly sourced cotton